PATRICK079/Osteoporosis_knee_Classification/README.md

 ![man-knee-pain-he-puts-260nw-2476578973 jpg](https://github.com/user-attachments/assets/69d8db39-531e-417d-a6a5-79578d115f0a)

 # Introduction
+This project aims to predict whether a patient has a healthy knee or one affected by osteoporosis.
+By using advanced machine learning techniques, the application offers two prediction modes to assess knee health.

-This project focuses on creating a user-friendly application for assessing factors related to osteoporosis, particularly in individuals who may be at risk of weakened bones and fractures.
-Osteoporosis is a condition that affects bone density and strength, often leading to mobility issues and other health challenges.
-The application integrates data collection, analysis, and prediction tools to provide valuable insights into an individual's bone health status.
+The focus of this project is to develop a user-friendly tool that helps identify individuals at risk of osteoporosis, a condition that weakens bone density and increases the likelihood of fractures.
+Osteoporosis often leads to mobility issues and other health complications.
+The application combines data analysis and prediction models to provide valuable insights into an individual’s bone health, offering a clearer picture of their risk for osteoporosis-related knee problems.
 # Business Statement
 As a machine learning expert in a healthcare organization, one of the orthopedic doctors has approached me to leverage my expertise.
 He has requested that I develop a machine learning model capable of identifying healthy knees and those affected by osteoporosis using knee X-rays and patient data.
 The goal is to enhance and expedite his decision-making process.
 Additionally, the models will be deployed using Streamlit to ensure a user-friendly interface for practical application.